Django13xx/NeighbourLink_9110Project/README.md

 # NeighbourLink
-###  You can have a quickly walkthrough by watching the video named "neighbourlink240416.mp4"
+###  You can have a quickly walkthrough by downloading and watching the video named "neighbourlink240416.mp4", or you can also view by this link https://drive.google.com/file/d/1hWJDwP7cvnNsSPM38pV9dMAbTRK4xk2H/view?usp=sharing

 NeighbourLink is a web-based car-sharing platform designed to facilitate multiple users sharing the same car and splitting the costs.
 The platform connects drivers and riders, who must agree on cost-sharing and pickup points before starting the ride.
 After completing the ride and payments, users can leave reviews as feedback.